VMois/vmois.github.io/projects.md

 ## 2018

+### Notes

+Collection of personal notes and resources about different topics like data engineering, quantum computing, machine learning and more.
+[GitHub](https://github.com/VMois/notes)

 ### Photy

 High-school project for an Android programming class.
 No docs, no tests, a lot of time spend.
 But it was fun.
 [GitHub](https://github.com/VMois/photy)